Showing posts with label NetGalley. Show all posts

 Rating

-We decided to give The Bachelor Girl's Guide to Murder a 5-star rating on Goodreads and Amazon.
+We decided to give The Bachelor Girl's Guide to Murderuide to Murder a 5-star rating on Goodreads and Amazon.
 This review is unbiased in spite of the fact that we've received the book for free, from NetGalley.
 We honestly enjoyed the book and thought it's a delicious combo of historical fiction and mystery.

 Click here to check out the price of this book on Amazon!